aerospike-examples/play-scala-java-aerospike-app/README.md

 - [Aerospike Server](http://www.aerospike.com/download/server/latest) – The server should be running and accessible from this app.
 - [Typesafe Activator](http://typesafe.com/platform/getstarted) - It is used to build and run the application.

 **Note:** [Aerospike Java Client 3.0.30](https://github.com/aerospike/play-scala-java-aerospike-app/tree/master/lib) comes bundled with this app.
 If you'd like to use the latest version, [click here](http://www.aerospike.com/download/client/java/latest/) to download it.
-Then, be sure to replace it in *//lib* folder.
+Then, be sure to replace it in */lib* folder.

 ### Usage

 #### Config

-In [conf/application.conf](https://github.com/aerospike/play-scala-java-aerospike-app/blob/master/conf/application.conf), update **aerospike.cluster.ip** and **aerospike.cluster.port** under *Aerospike Cluster Configuration* section such that it points to your server running Aerospike Server.
+In [conf/application.conf](https://github.com/aerospike/play-scala-java-aerospike-app/blob/master/conf/application.conf), update **aerospike.cluster.ip** and **aerospike.cluster.port** under *Aerospike Cluster Configuration* section such that they point to your server running Aerospike Server.

 #### Build and Run